Jessie Scouts: Henry Young

 Major Henry Young (breveted to lieutenant colonel at the end of the war) was the commander of the Jessie Scouts from November 1864 to April 1865.
 He was born in Mendon, Massachusetts, on February 9, 1841.
 He was, "A child of slender physique, but handsome, and high-spirited from his boyhood…" Young's father died when he was at a young age, which shaped him into the man he became, as he had to care for his mother and younger sister.
-When the war started, Young was eager to enlist. " the war broke out the young hero was among the first to answer his country's call.
+When the war started, Young was eager to enlist and was among the first to answer his country's call.
 Through the influence of friends he had hopes of a commission, and at Lincoln's call for 75,000 men, he determined to enter the service.
 With his sister, a child of ten years, driving for him, and a book of tactics open on his knee, he went from house to house, through the villages of Blackstone Valley, stopping in public places and calling a crowd around his carriage, he harangued them with such patriotic ardor that in one day he enlisted sixty-three men.

+Young enlisted in the 2nd Rhode Island Infantry in June 1861 at the age of 20.
+He fought in the Battle of Bull Run in July and was promoted to 2nd lieutenant shortly after the battle.
+He was promoted to 1st lieutenant in November 1861 and to captain in April 1863 and served as an Acting Assistant Inspector General at brigade headquarters.

+He was promoted to major in April 1864 and served as chief of scouts to Major General Philip Sheridan, commander of the Cavalry Corps of the Army of the Potomac.
+In this position he commanded the Jessie Scouts and conducted numerous unconventional warfare missions.
+Young was noted for his ability to disguise himself as a Confederate soldier and infiltrate Confederate encampments as a means of gathering intelligence.
+He was noted for his singlehanded capture of Confederate Colonel Harry Gilmor on February 4, 1865.

+Young was mustered out of service in July 1865.

+In 1866, Young was killed in a military expedition in Mexico.
+Upon hearing of Young's death, General Sheridan wrote "Major Young’s record during the war, if the details could be gathered, would be of more interest than any romance of war ever written.
+I shall always remember him with pride and affection."

-In 1866, Young was killed in a military expedition in Mexico, and a statue was put up in his honor.
-The statue was dedicated to Young in 1911 and is located at the Kennedy Plaza in Providence, Rhode Island.
+A statue was dedicated to Young in 1911 and is located at Kennedy Plaza in Providence, Rhode Island.